quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Materials-Science-and-Engineering-An-Introduction/msei_part15_6.4_Anelasticit.md

 :p How is the yield strength defined for metals that experience gradual yielding?
 ??x
-The yield strength \(\sigma_y\) is defined as the stress corresponding to the intersection of a straight line parallel to the elastic portion of the stress-strain curve at a 0.002 strain offset and the actual curve in the plastic region.
+The yield strength $\sigma_y$ is defined as the stress corresponding to the intersection of a straight line parallel to the elastic portion of the stress-strain curve at a 0.002 strain offset and the actual curve in the plastic region.

 Explanation: This method ensures that a clear, measurable point can be identified where the material starts to deform plastically.
 The units for yield strength are typically MPa or psi.
 ```java